-Applications which fit within the District's stated capacity standards shall be provisionally accepted, in writing, with the notification letter stating:

-- A reasonable timeline by which the student shall enroll in the District by taking the steps detailed in the letter, including submission of all required documents.
-If the student fails to enroll within the stated timeline, or if all necessary steps to complete the enrollment are not taken, or examination of the documentation indicates the applicant does not meet the District's stated capacity standards, the acceptance shall be null and void.5 - Instructions for the renewal procedure for succeeding school years.6
+Applications which fit within the District's stated capacity standards shall be provisionally accepted, in writing, with the notification letter stating a reasonable timeline by which the student shall enroll in the District by taking the steps detailed in the letter, including submission of all required documents.
+If the student fails to enroll within the stated timeline, or if all necessary steps to complete the enrollment are not taken, or examination of the documentation indicates the applicant does not meet the District's stated capacity standards, the acceptance shall be null and void.4

-Students whose applications have been accepted and who have enrolled in the District, are eligible to continue their enrollment until completing his/her secondary education.
+A student, whose application have been accepted and who have enrolled in the District, are eligible to continue their enrollment until completing his/her secondary education.
 Continued enrollment is conditioned upon the student meeting applicable statutory and District policy requirements and the renewal procedure for succeeding school years is followed.
 Any student who has been accepted under choice and who either fails to initially enroll under the timelines and provisions provided in this policy or who chooses to return to his/her resident district voids the transfer and must reapply if, in the future, the student seeks another school choice transfer.
 A subsequent transfer application will be subject to the capacity standards applicable to the year in which the application is considered by the District.

-A present or future sibling, as defined in this policy, of a student who continues enrollment in this District may enroll in the District until the sibling of the transfer student completes his/her secondary education.
+A present or future sibling of a student who continues enrollment in this District may enroll in the District by submitting a Standard School Choice application.

 Applications of siblings of presently enrolled choice students are subject to the provisions of this policy including the capacity standards applicable to the year in which the sibling's application is considered by the District.
+A sibling who enrolls in the District through Standard School choice is eligible to remain in the District until completing his/her secondary education.